If you don’t yet have an author website, and you are not technically savvy, here is my advice.

 - Get a professional author photo done (and maybe holding your book if the timing is right)

-- Source your logo or think about the type style, if your name
+- Source your logo or think about the typeface style, if your name

 - Get your book blurb written up